 Of course, if you are a start-up, you won’t know what your scaling needs are, which is why many fall into the hyperscale cloud trap - by assuming huge success.

-Secondly, developers are needed to replace the platform and software-as-a-service that the hyperscalers provide and developers are expensive.
+Developers are needed to replace the platform and software-as-a-service that the cloud hyperscalers provide and developers are expensive.
 The cloud gives start-ups a way to fast-track to launch with free credits and tiers.

 Bearing in mind all of this and the issues companies are now starting to be vocal about in the public arena, I have some advice for companies who are either considering the cloud or looking to reduce their reliance on it.